NoobBit/Notepad/README.md

 SOFTWARE.

 #What's New
-#1.
-Save Feature Updated:
+#Save Feature Updated:
 When you Now click exit in the menu without saving it will create a new message.
-#2.
-Open and Save fixed:
+#Open and Save fixed:
 When you click the open file on\n the menu and clicked cancel the title box would say Notepad - .
 Now however it is fixed
-#3.
-Default Dir:
+#Default Dir:
 Now It shows your main dir